 While most communities rely on either surface water sources or groundwater wells, Scituate's water supply is a combination of both.
 Seventy-one percent of the water supplied is from a network of six groudwater wells.
 Twenty-one percent is from one surface water supply - a reservoir created by an impoundment built in the mid-1960s expanding the Tack Factory Pond, fed primarily by the First Herring Brook.
 One village of the community, Humarock, is served by the neighboring Marshfield Water Department, accounting for eight percent of supplies from purchased groundwater sources.

-Formed in 2006, the Scituate Water Resource Committee was created by the Board of Selectmen.
-On all matters related to water resource management in Scituate the Committee coordinates with various other boards and committees in the community, as well as the Department of Public Works (including the water and sewer division).
+Formed in 2006, the Scituate Water Resource Commission (WRC) was created by the Board of Selectmen.
+On all matters related to water resource management in Scituate the WRC coordinates with various other boards and committees in the community, as well as the Department of Public Works (including the water and sewer division).
 We provide guidance to the Board of Selectmen who also serve as Scituate's Water Commissioners.
-The Committee also collaborates with local watershed groups taking steps to protect environmental health and engage in citizen education regarding responsible water use practices.
+The WRC also collaborates with local watershed groups taking steps to protect environmental health and engage in citizen education regarding responsible water use practices.

 Becky Malamut, Chair

 All are welcome to attend our meetings.
-Those interested in serving on the Water Resource Committee should submit an application form to the Selectmen.
+Those interested in serving on the Water Resource Commission should submit an application form to the Selectmen.